-The Jazz and Contemporary Music Program at the University of Maine at Augusta immerses its students in the music of today – jazz, rock, new classical – with an emphasis on creativity, technology, and careers.
+The Contemporary and Popular Music Music Program at the University of Maine at Augusta immerses its students in the music of today – jazz, rock, new classical – with an emphasis on creativity, technology, and careers.

 Degrees Offered: B.M. and A.S.